How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each oval, yellow, biconvex tablet, engraved "APO" on one side and "ISO" European bisect "60" on the other contains isosorbide-5-mononitrate 60 mg.
+Each oval, yellow, biconvex tablet, engraved "APO" on one side and "ISO" European bisect "60" on the other contains 60 mg of isosorbide-5-mononitrate.
 Nonmedicinal ingredients: hydroxypropyl methylcellulose, stearic acid, colloidal silicon dioxide, and yellow ferric oxide.

 How should I use this medication?